-Important: Some malware also uses the file name setup.exe, for example not-a-virus:AdWare.Win32.SaveNow.bv (detected by Kaspersky), and Trojan.Generic.KDV.151955 or Trojan.WhenU.H (detected by F-Secure).
-Therefore, you should check the setup.exe process on your PC to see if it is a threat.
+Important: Some malware also uses the file name Setup.exe, for example not-a-virus:RiskTool.Win32.BitCoinMiner.lrc (detected by Kaspersky), and Gen:Variant.Kazy.613303 or Trojan.Generic.KDV.151955 (detected by BitDefender).
+Therefore, you should check the Setup.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

-To help you analyze the setup.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the Setup.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.